bgins/elm-pages-blog/content/posts/mergesort.md

 ---

 One of the things I love about Haskell is its expressiveness.
-What is full of process and detail in an imperative language is often a simple description in Haskell.
-As an example, consider merge sort.
+What is full of process in an imperative language is often a simple description in Haskell.
+As an example, consider one possible merge sort implementation.

 ## merge